Meeji/EcsDemo/README.md

 ![alt text](https://github.com/Meeji/EcsDemo/raw/master/ecsdemo1.png "Geralt beats up some drowners Dwarf Fortress style")

 ## What is it?
 This is a simple working demo for a prototype parallel Entity-component-system library.
 I was interested in the ECS concept and decided to explore it further by writing a simple example.
-This ECS allows for simple entity interactions, parallel component updates and exposes an easily used fluent interface.
+The ECS library allows for simple entity interactions, parallel component updates and exposes a simple fluent interface.

 The demo creates several entities based on the Witcher series of games and runs a simulation of them interacting.
 A more in depth description of the simulation's rules can be found at the bottom of this readme.